Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 ##### Display Results of Loader Run

-Using the loaderRunID returned from the loader upload command, run the following command to get the output from the upload *(Note the --format json, this makes it easier to read)*:
+Using the loaderRunID returned from the loader upload command, run the following command to get the output from the upload *(Note the `--format json`, this makes it easier to read)*:
 **NOTE:** `dd37dd45-84ec-4bd6-b3c9-7af480048966` is the loaderRunID from previous run command.

 ```bash